 International SEO Ideas

-That's enough talk for now.
-We'd rather demonstrate what we know about international seo.
+Let us demonstrate what we know about international SEO.